burke-md/tool-nft/README.md

 ## Deploying

 After initial deployment to Rinkeby testnet I minted token #1 through the hardhat CLI.
 You will see from the screen shots below that the meta data made available from IPFS via token URI displays on the opensea testnet viewer.
+This can be viewed from https://testnets.opensea.io/assets/0x3215f99412a72f9660Aed1D8aE552e5876804693/1

 ![Screen Shot 2022-04-14 at 6 36 51 PM](https://user-images.githubusercontent.com/22263098/163490826-e689234f-66d9-494c-9f83-33c897dfb832.png)